github/docs/content/packages/managing-container-images-with-github-container-registry/configuring-access-control-and-visibility-for-container-images.md

 ---
 title: Configuring access control and visibility for container images
-intro: 'Choose who has read, write, or admin access to your container image and the visibility of your container images on {{ site.data.variables.product.prodname_dotcom }}.'
+intro: 'Choose who has read, write, or admin access to your container image and the visibility of your container images on {% data variables.product.prodname_dotcom %}.'
-product: '{{ site.data.reusables.gated-features.packages }}'
+product: '{% data reusables.gated-features.packages %}'
 versions:
   free-pro-team: '*'
 ---

-{{ site.data.reusables.package_registry.container-registry-beta }}
+{% data reusables.package_registry.container-registry-beta %}

 ### Configuring access to container images for your personal account

 If you have admin permissions to a user-account owned container image, you can assign read, write, or admin roles to other users.
 For more information about these permission roles, see "[Visibility and access permissions for container images](/packages/getting-started-with-github-container-registry/about-github-container-registry#visibility-and-access-permissions-for-container-images)."

-{{ site.data.reusables.package_registry.package-settings-from-user-level }}
+{% data reusables.package_registry.package-settings-from-user-level %}
 1. On the package settings page, click **Invite teams or people** and enter the name, username, or email of the person you want to give access.
 Teams cannot be given access to a container image owned by a user account.
   ![Container access invite button](/assets/images/help/package-registry/container-access-invite.png)
 1. Next to the username or team name, use the "Role" drop-down menu to select a desired permission level.